A Guide to Your First Year after Bariatric Surgery

 A year after gastric bypass surgery, many patients are close to their ideal weight.
 We will schedule another follow-up appointment to ensure that patients are continuing to see expected weight loss results.
 Once weight loss goals are achieved, it is important to continue to follow nutrition guidelines, as well as to make exercise a regular habit.
 These healthy practices will ensure the long-term success of bariatric surgery.

 If you are obese and weight loss seems out of your reach, it may be time to consider bariatric surgery.
 Contact us at your earliest convenience to learn more about the bariatric techniques offered at Tijuana Bariatrics.
-Dr. Fernando Garcia and Dr. David Vazquez look forward to helping you achieve your health and weight loss goals.
+Dr. Fernando Garcia looks forward to helping you achieve your health and weight loss goals.